 Reception Class have phonic sounds displayed on walls for outside learning and high frequency words are displayed to this effect in outside areas around the Key Stage.
 In Key Stage One we have a daily phonics session (Read, Write Inc) with children being taught phonics in groups at a pace suitable to need.
 Children are assessed every half term and change teachers and groups according to need.
+This year, 90 % of our children passed the phonics screen.
 Children have sounds linked to spellings sent home as part of the Read Write Inc process of learning to read and spell.
 In Reception and Year 1 we have identified that a number of children require extra time on the learning of high frequency sight words due to EAL needs.
 As a result we have invested in Oxford Reading Tree first word stories to complement our Phonics Programme.
 Children are taught to write in focused writing groups, which are assessed regularly and children moved through groups according to need.
 In Year 2 children who move off of the Read Write Inc programme move on to Literacy and Language in order to learn grammar, spelling and punctuation points embedded within the reading of quality texts.
 The programme asks high level reading questions to encourage the children to infer, deduce and make links.
 The programme also offers a model for writing.
 In the back of Reading Logs in Key Stage One can be found all of the appropriate spelling lists for children to learn to read and spell in order to support children and parents with home learning.
 We teach the children to hand write using the Nelson programme and have Interactive White Board programmes to model handwriting patterns.
 We have a KS 1 and a KS2 programme to stretch across both Key Stages.
 Literacy and Language continues into Key Stage 2 and is being used in Years 3, 4 and 5.
-Spelling is taught at least 3 times during the week through a homework sheet, a spelling activity sheet and a Look, Say, Cover, Write, Check sheet.
+Spelling is taught using HeadStart materials in a fun and interactive way in a cyclical programme which revisits spelling patterns.
 Teachers across the Key Stage have spelling smart board presentations to teach in a fun and interactive way the Year3, 4 and 5, 6 spelling lists.
 Teachers have top tips for spelling on display in their classrooms and refer to these regularly.
 Spelling patterns and tips for learning spellings are regularly discussed and used and children are tested on spellings weekly.

 If you would like to support your child with phonics at home or you would like to access extra resources on line please visit: